Thanasi Kokkinakis: 2014–2015: Breakthrough to top 100

 Next, he competed in the Miami Open, where he lost in the first round to Carlos Berlocq.
 Following, he competed in Istanbul Open where he completed three rounds of qualifying, but losing in the round of 32 to Dušan Lajović 6–4, 7–5.

 Following Istanbul, he qualified for the Madrid Open, and he fell in the first round to Sam Querrey in three sets, however, this improved his ranking and broke him into the top 100 for the first time.

-He won the Challenger BNP Paribas Primrose (Bordeaux) defeating Thiemo de Bakker, then got a wildcard into the French Open, where he defeated Nikoloz Basilashvili and 27th seed Bernard Tomic in the second round before losing to eventual finalist and world number 1 Novak Djokovic.
+He won the Challenger BNP Paribas Primrose (Bordeaux) defeating Thiemo de Bakker, then got a wildcard into the French Open, where he defeated Nikoloz Basilashvili and 27th seed Bernard Tomic in the second round before losing to eventual finalist and world No. 1, Novak Djokovic.

 Kokkinakis began his grass court season at the Queen's Club Championships after being awarded a last minute wildcard following the withdrawal of Kyle Edmund.
 In his opening match he beat Jérémy Chardy, but lost in the second round to Gilles Simon.
 Kokkinakis was defeated in round 1 of Wimbledon against 24th seed Leonardo Mayer.
-He also contested the Men's doubles with Lleyton Hewitt and the pair reached the 3rd round before losing to eventual champions Rojer/Tecău.
+He also contested the Men's doubles with Lleyton Hewitt and the pair reached the third round before losing to eventual champions Rojer/Tecău.
 Kokkinakis then played for Australia at the Davis Cup quarterfinals where he lost to Mikhail Kukushkin in straight sets.
 He was then replaced in the reverse singles by Lleyton Hewitt who secured Australia a spot in the semifinals.

-On August 12, 2015, Nick Kyrgios revealed that Kokkinakis had previously slept with Donna Vekić, alleged girlfriend of Stan Wawrinka, while playing Wawrinka at the Montreal Masters.
+On 12 August 2015, Nick Kyrgios revealed that Kokkinakis had previously slept with Donna Vekić, alleged girlfriend of Stan Wawrinka, while playing Wawrinka at the Montreal Masters.
 Kokkinakis later responded to Kyrgios's comments, saying "I let him know.
 I made it pretty clear that he can't be doing that.
 If he's got a problem, he's got to say it in private.
 The way he went about it definitely wasn't the right thing."
 In his first match after the incident, he was involved in an altercation with American Ryan Harrison during their qualifying match at the Cincinnati Masters, with one report alleging that Harrison threatened physical violence against Kokkinakis and insulted his crew.

 Kokkinakis finished, 2015, with a ranking of 80.

 2016: First injury-plagued year

-On December 24, 2015, Kokkinakis announced that he would sit out the entire Australian summer of tennis, including the Australian Open, due to an ongoing left shoulder injury.
+On 24 December 2015, Kokkinakis announced that he would sit out the entire Australian summer of tennis, including the Australian Open, due to an ongoing left shoulder injury.
 Kokkinakis also missed the 2016 French Open and 2016 Wimbledon Championships.
 Kokkinakis' first competitive match in 2016 came at the 2016 Summer Olympics, where he lost in the first round to Gastão Elias.
-On August 25, Kokkinakis announced he would miss the US Open due to a pulled pectoral muscle.
+On 25 August, Kokkinakis announced he would miss the US Open due to a pulled pectoral muscle.
 Kokkinakis later announced his injuries were caused by vanity, as he lifted weights to increase his bicep size especially with the news that Nike was bringing out new sleeveless tops.